Understanding Polymeric Exteriors’ Performance in High Wind Regions

 The specified design pressure rating for cladding is calculated based on many factors beyond wind speed, including building height, building orientation, local geography and more.

-When choosing the right polymeric cladding, refer to the Standard Wind Load Design Pressure Rating, a more accurate predictor of a product’s performance in varied conditions.
+When choosing the right polymeric exteriors, refer to the Standard Wind Load Design Pressure Rating, a more accurate predictor of a product’s performance in varied conditions.